Buffy (without looking up): "Everybody started singing and dancing?"

-- Or Willow's line in "Walk Through The Fire", "I think this line is mostly filler."
+- Willow's line in "Walk Through The Fire", "I think this line's mostly filler."

-- Or Anya's blink-and-you'll-miss-it line "It's like there were three walls but not a fourth."
+- Anya's blink-and-you'll-miss-it line "Like there were only three walls, and not a fourth wall."

-- Buffy Speak: Willow and Tara go looking for the volume-y text.
+- Buffy Speak: Willow and Tara have a get-a-roominess about them when they go looking for the volume-y text.
 Spike is acting all bad-moody.

-- Call Back: Willow's theory, "Some kid is dreaming, and we're all stuck inside his wacky Broadway nightmare," is the plot of a much earlier episode if you leave out the "Broadway" part.
+- Willow's theory, "Some kid is dreaming, and we're all stuck inside his wacky Broadway nightmare," is the plot of a much earlier episode if you leave out the "Broadway" part.

 - Can't Live with Them, Can't Live without Them: Spike re Buffy.
-"I hope she fries / I'll be free if that bitch dies / I better help her out" and "First he'll kill her, then I'll save her / No, I'll save her, then I'll kill her!"
+"I hope she fries / I'm free if that bitch dies / I'd better help her out" and "First he'll kill her, then I'll save her / No, I'll save her, then I'll kill her!"